Posted on April 20th, 2020 by Joel Nimar

 OEM support can vanish without warning.

-Instead of relying solely on OEMs for hardware upkeep and repair needs, consider working with a third-party maintenance partner.
-TPMs are more likely to offer support for equipment that has reached end of life, allowing companies to continue using their legacy hardware until the time is right to make an upgrade.
-Businesses can get more bang for their buck with their available IT budget because they're not on the hook for any repairs and they don't need to invest in shiny new equipment because an OEM dropped support for their legacy infrastructure.
+Instead of relying solely on an unmanageable stable of different OEMs for single-brand hardware upkeep and repair needs, consider working with a third-party maintenance partner.
+TPMs are more likely to offer support across brands and across lifecycle stages, allowing companies to continue using their perfectly good legacy hardware until the time is right to make an upgrade.
+Businesses can see even greater ROIs on equipment over the long term, extending their available IT budget because they're not on the hook for any repairs and they don't need to invest in shiny new equipment because an OEM dropped support for their legacy infrastructure.

 Another key benefit to working with a TPM is you get one point of contact for all of your maintenance needs.
 Organizations that rely solely on their OEMs for support have to wrestle with different maintenance contracts from various brands and products across a large swath of facilities.
 Managing all of those contracts can be an immensely time-consuming process.
 Working with a TPM simplifies contract oversight and makes it far easier to determine coverage and make repairs when necessary.